lamelyan/blog-hugo/content/posts/self-hosted-build-agent/index.md

 ### What is a build agent?

 A build agent in DevOps world is a dedicated machine (or a most likely a docker container) that runs before mentioned scripts that build, test and deploy your application.

+If you are curious and want to look under the hood, you can explore the [documentation and source code](https://github.com/microsoft/azure-pipelines-agent/tree/master/docs) of the Azure Pipeline Agent.

 ## Why would you want to host your own build agent?